stephanbruijnis/omnext.github.io/_best_practices/mendix/datamodel/2-No-more-that-35-attributes-in-an-entity.markdown

 ---

 **Why**
-The bigger entities the slower your application will become when handling the data.
-This is because Mendix is using SELECT * queries a lot and will retrieve a lot of unnesseracy data
+The bigger the entities, the slower your application will become when handling the data.
+This is because Mendix is using SELECT * queries a lot and will retrieve a lot of unnecessary data.

 ![2.png]({{ site.url }}/assets/2.png)